elastic/apm-agent-java/CONTRIBUTING.md

 1. Review project version.
 The release version will be `${project.version}` without the `-SNAPSHOT`.
    1. In case you want to adjust the version, execute `mvn release:update-versions`
 1. Execute the release Jenkins job on the internal ci server
+1. Login to https://oss.sonatype.org, go to Staging Repositories, close and release the staged artifacts.
 1. Fetch and checkout the latest tag e.g. `git fetch && git checkout v1.0.1`
 1. If this was a major release, create a new branch for the major